Advice and answers from the Teamdeck Team

 Statistics functions

-Use these functions to get statistical information about your data - identify the highest and lowest values, calculate the median or figure out what’s the total sum of the chosen items.
+Use these functions to get statistical information about your data - identify the highest and lowest values, calculate the median, or figure out the total sum of the chosen items.

 Remember to select an appropriate data format for this calculation, as it should match the format of the items you’re analyzing.
-If you’re looking for the highest value among the time-based metrics, you need to pick time as your data format.
+If you’re looking for the highest value among the time-based metrics, you must pick time as your data format.

 max(a,b,c, …) - Identify the maximum value of a list.
 This function will return the highest value from the provided items.